Techtonica/curriculum/_templates/README.md

 ## Style Guide

-We haven't built our full [style guide (pending)](https://github.com/Techtonica/curriculum/issues/596) or automated all styling checks.
-In the meantime, read the tips below and check existing docs for examples.
+Read the tips below and check existing docs for examples.
 When in doubt, ask the project maintainers.

 ### Slides Style Guide